nathaneastwood/fablore/src/main-story/10-outsiders/its-just-business.md

 She walks with him through hawkers and hustlers, harlots and hucksters, all working on their next score.
 If the Pits is a brew, it's one that gets you drunk on hope, then drops you in the gutter with the roaches and rats.
 Uzuri's not been here that long, but the runaway learned fast not to drink too deeply of the Pits' dubious delights.

 They round a corner of precariously stacked shanties.
-Whitetail points out a busy marketplace where fishermen sell anything from blindseal to bloatfin—monsters of the Seethe hauled ashore for the desperate digestion of the Pits' hungering inhabitants.
+Whitetail points out a busy marketplace where fishermen sell anything from blindseal to bloatfin-monsters of the Seethe hauled ashore for the desperate digestion of the Pits' hungering inhabitants.

 "That's where I took Baron the Butcher."
 Whitetail's smug smile takes on a wicked edge.
 "Disemboweled the big bastard with his own gutting knife.
 And up there..."
 He points to a looming chimney spewing noxious smoke.
 "I dropped Madam Rouge into a smelting furnace."